Day 1 UK - Atlanta

 Day 6 Charleston

-Founded in 1670, Charleston is the oldest city on America's Eastern seaboard.
-It's built around a lovely natural harbour and distinctive palmetto palm trees line its charming streets.
+Founded in 1670, Charleston is built around a lovely natural harbour and distinctive palmetto palm trees line its charming streets.
 As we explore the Old Town together, highlights include the waterfront, the old slave mart and the exchange building.

 You're free to make your own discoveries this afternoon.
 You could head to the historic City Market and spend some time shopping for souvenirs – look out for stalls selling sweetgrass baskets and other handicrafts of African origin.
 Alternatively, a fascinating optional tour will take you on a cruise to Fort Sumter, where the first shots of the American Civil War were fired.
 You'll learn more about the history of the conflict and see a network of waterways, marshland and bridges along the way.